Banner-blog--top-shape

 Each structure will have large radial-arm gates that raise and lower during project operations to control flooding.

-The SEAI also involves constructing several transportation features, including an I-29 bridge crossing and 4-mile grade raise and county and township road crossings.
+The SEAI also involves constructing several transportation features, including an I-29 bridge crossing and 4-mile grade raise as well as county and township road crossings.

 Mitigation Projects